Open Mic Nights

 • Sets are 3 songs or 15 minutes, whichever is less

-• All players signed up on the list by 5:45 (or 15 minutes before the start of performances) will be entered into the “name lottery”.
+• All players signed up on the list by 5:45 (or 15 minutes before the start of performances) will be entered into a spinning wheel “name lottery”.

 • The order of performers will then be chosen at random by this lottery system.